Director, Start-Up Ventures Clinic

 Ward earned a JD/LLM in International & Comparative Law from Duke Law School, where he graduated magna cum laude and Order of the Coif.
 He received the James S. Bidlake Memorial Award for Excellence in Legal Analysis, Research, and Writing; faculty awards both for Clinical Practice and for International, Transnational, and Comparative Law; and the Justin Miller Award for Integrity.
 Ward served as student director of the Duke Law Innocence Project, as an assistant to Professors John Weistart (Contracts) and Ralf Michaels (Comparative Law), and as an editor of Law & Contemporary Problems, for which he was a co-recipient of the David Cavers Award for outstanding editing.

 Ward graduated from the University of Notre Dame, summa cum laude and Phi Beta Kappa, with a BA in the Program of Liberal Studies (Great Books) and a concentration in Philosophy, Politics, & Economics.
 He also holds an MA in Literature from Northern Illinois University, where he won the national PC Somerville Award for academic scholarship, service, and promise as an educator.

 Before turning to the law, Ward worked first as a business consultant with a global management-consulting firm in Chicago and then as an English teacher in the Chicago suburbs.

 Ward is licensed to practice in North Carolina and maintains his own law practice, counseling start-ups and offering corporate and transactional legal services to for-profit and non-profit business entities.
-He and his partner have two children.
+He and his wife have two children.